NearNodeFlash/NearNodeFlash.github.io/rfc/0002/README.md

 Say I authored a simple application, `foo`, that requires Rabbit local GFS2 storage and a persistent Lustre storage volume.
 As the author, my program is coded to expect the GFS2 volume is mounted at `/foo/local` and the Lustre volume is mounted at `/foo/persistent`

-Working with an administrator, my application's storage requirements and pod specification are placed in an NNF Container Profile `foo`
+Working with an administrator, my application's storage requirements and pod specification are placed in an NNF Container Profile `foo`:

 ```yaml
 kind: NnfContainerProfile